TouK/nussknacker/docs/MigrationGuide.md

 * [#5432](https://github.com/TouK/nussknacker/pull/5432) Kafka client, Confluent Schema Registry Client and Avro bump
 * [#5447](https://github.com/TouK/nussknacker/pull/5447) JDK downgraded from 17 to 11 in lite runner image for scala 2.13
 * [#5465](https://github.com/TouK/nussknacker/pull/5465) Removed `strictTypeChecking` option and `SupertypeClassResolutionStrategy.Union` used behind it
+* [#5517](https://github.com/TouK/nussknacker/pull/5517) Removed legacy mechanism marking scenario finished based on the fact that the last action was deploy and job was finished.
+  The new mechanism leverage deployment id which was introduced in [#4462](https://github.com/TouK/nussknacker/pull/4462) in 1.11 version.

 ## In version 1.13.1 (Not released yet)